helxplatform/helx-docs/installation.rst

 2. helm install **release-name** appstore/ -n

 *LoadBalancer IP won't be necessary when used with nginx reverse proxy and ambassador.
-Mapping for AppsStore is defined in the ambassador*
+Mapping for AppsStore is defined in the ambassador.*

 **nginx**